Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Strongly-Convex Cost Functions

-Algorithm~\ref{alg:dis-sgd-strongly-convex} works in iterations, corresponding to the iterations of a sequential SGD algorithm.
-A process starts an iteration $t$ with a local learning parameter, and computes a learning parameter for the next iteration.
+Algorithm~\ref{alg:dis-sgd-strongly-convex} works in iterations, corresponding to those of sequential SGD.
+A process starts an iteration $t$ with a local learning parameter, and computes a new one for the next iteration.
 First, the process computes a stochastic gradient using its current learning parameter, performs a local SGD step, and sends the updated learning parameter to all the other processes.
-After receiving learning parameters from iteration $t$ from $N$ processes, the process averages all the parameters.
-In the last iteration, each process outputs the learning parameter it has computed.
-The algorithm works for an \emph{arbitrary, but fixed value of $N$}, and makes no assumption on the number of process failures $\fp$ or cluster failures $\fc$.
-We only require that $N \leq n - \fp$, to ensure that a process can make progress.
-As we prove, however, the larger $N$ is, the better the convergence of the algorithm is.
+After receiving learning parameters for iteration $t$ from $\thresh$ processes, the process averages all the parameters and sets this value to be its learning parameter of the next iteration.
+In the last iteration, each process outputs the last learning parameter it has computed.
+The algorithm ignores \emph{stale} gradients from previous iterations, i.e., gradients computed using learning parameter of a previous round.

-The learning parameter for the first iteration of all processes is $\mathbf{x}_1\in \R^d$.
-The \emph{learning rate} for iteration $t$ is $\eta_t$, and it is the same for all processes across all clusters (for a given $t$).
-The learning rate can be constant, i.e., $\eta_t = \eta$ for every iteration $t\geq 1$, or the sequence of learning rates might be decreasing.
+The value of $\thresh$ can be arbitrary; we only assume that $\thresh \leq n - \fp$, to ensure progress.
+As we show, the larger $\thresh$ is, the better the convergence of the algorithm is.
+The learning parameter for the first iteration of process $i$ is $\mathbf{x}_1^i\in \R^d$.
+Note that the learning parameters of the first iteration may be different across the processes.
+The \emph{learning rate} for iteration $t$ is $\eta_t$, and for each $t$, it is the same for all processes; the learning rate set in Algorithm~\ref{alg:dis-sgd-strongly-convex} is decreasing, i.e., $\eta_t = \mathcal{O} \parens*{1/t}$ for every iteration $t$.

-Let $V_t$ be the set of processes that compute learning parameters for iteration $t+1$ in Line~\ref{lin:x_t+1}; $V_0$ are the processes that execute the first line.
-Note that $V_{t}\subseteq V_{t-1}$, for $t\geq 1$, and that all processes that send a message in iteration $t$ (Line~\ref{lin:sent-msg}) are in $V_t$.
-We use the notation $\E_t$ for the expectation over iteration $t$, i.e., the expectation only over the randomness of the stochastic gradients computed in iteration $t$.
+Fix a valid execution tree $\mathcal{T}$, throughout the proof we simply use $\E$ instead of $\E_{\mathcal{T}}$.
+Let $V_t$, $t \geq 1$, be the set of processes that compute learning parameters for iteration $t+1$ in Line~\ref{lin:x_t+1}. $V_0$ is the set of processes that execute the first line.
+These sets are well defined over $\mathcal{T}$, since the underlying process schedule of each execution in the tree is the same, and the randomness in Line~\ref{lin:random} only effects the values sent by the processes.
+Note that $V_{t}\subseteq V_{t-1}$, for $t\geq 1$, and all processes that send a message in iteration $t$ (Line~\ref{lin:sent-msg}) are in $V_{t-1}$.
+We use the notation $\E_t$ and $\Var_t$ for the expectation and variance over iteration $t$, i.e., the expectation only over the randomness of the stochastic gradients computed in iteration $t$. {Note that the statement and proof of some useful mathematical propositions are deferred to Appendix~\ref{app:use-props}.}